wireservice/agate/docs/tutorial.rst

 Answering this question involves counting the number of ``True`` values in the ``false_confession`` column.
 When we created the table we specified that the data in this column contained :class:`.Boolean` data.
 Because of this, agate has taken care of coercing the original text data from the CSV into Python's ``True`` and ``False`` values.

-We'll answer the question using by using an instance of :class:`.Count` which is a type of :class:`.Aggregation`.
+We'll answer the question using an instance of :class:`.Count` which is a type of :class:`.Aggregation`.
 Aggregations are used to perform "column-wise" calculations.
 That is, they derive a new single value from the contents of a column.
 In the case of :class:`.Count`, it will tell us how many times a particular value appears in the column.

 An Aggregation is applied to a table using :meth:`.Table.aggregate`.